 Whether your high school offers a driver's ed course or you take a class from a DMV-approved third-party provider, you'll need to begin with the basics.
-You can begin as soon as you're 15, and the requirement applies to almost everyone, even if you're schooled at home.
+You can begin as soon as you're 15 years old, and the requirement applies to almost everyone, even if you're schooled at home.

-The basic requirement for the course is 30 hours of instruction, with at least 15 of those hours being in the classroom and 5 hours behind-the-wheel (the school must be approved for this process).
+The basic requirement for the course is 30 hours of instruction.
+Some private schools require at least 15 hours being in the classroom and 5 hours behind-the-wheel (the school must be approved for this process).

 At the end of your course, you should receive a certificate of completion, which you will need to include in your paperwork when you apply for your driver license or learner's permit.

 Chances are that you'll receive a copy of the Nevada Driver's Handbook as part of your classroom instruction.
 This book can become your best friend on the road to getting your license.
 It contains all the rules of the road and safety information, including:

 - Traffic signs and highway markings.

 - Parking your vehicle.

 - Special driving conditions, such as bad weather, night, and construction zones.